 Monitoring Indicators to Prevent Thermal Runaway

-When effective, the battery shuts down when the monitoring system identifies excess gases, and the gas levels can then slowly return to normal.
-However, the battery cell will likely be damaged and need to be replaced.
-In some cases, Authorities Having Jurisdiction (AHJs), insurance companies, and utility companies may require off-gas monitoring.
+A well-designed BESS safety system should shut down a failing battery when excess gases are detected, allowing gas levels to return to normal.
+However, the affected battery cell will likely be damaged and require replacement.
+In some cases, Authorities Having Jurisdiction (AHJs), insurance providers, and utility companies mandate off-gas monitoring as a safety requirement.

 Enhancing BESS Safety Measures